theatlasroom/presentations/markdown-content/vue-i18n.md

 - I'll be talking about internationalization (aka i18n) tonight, because i think its an area that's rarely touched on and quite possibly easily skipped in a lot of products, which is a shame since theres some really useful tooling around to support i18n efforts.
 - While i'll talk broadly about a few topics, i'll be mostly focussing on one aspect of i18n which is translation
 - I didnt want to only talk about vue-i18n, instead i thought it might be good to dive a little deeper and talk about some of what libraries like vue-i18n help you achieve and why they are so useful.
 So this wont be a strictly vue talk and that will make sense why, but ill definately touch on some of the tools available in the vue world
-- So i'll cover a few topics
-  - What is i18n & l10n
-  - A particular aspect of i18n and l10n, tranlsation
-  - and look at some Tools available for vue
 - Hopefully by the end, you'll have some intuition about i18n and l10n

 <!-- Slide -->